Published: 21 October 2022

 About this supporting information

-This document contains information to assist applicants submitting a Stage 1 or Stage 2 application form.
+This document contains information to assist applicants submitting a Stage 1 or Stage 2 application form to the Efficacy and Mechanism Evaluation (EME) Programme.
 Applications for funding are made online through the Research Awards Lifecycle Management System (REALMS).
 You must register or log-in to REALMS to complete and submit your application.

 Please also ensure that you have read the stage 1 or stage 2 application form guidance notes fully and referred to the EME Programme website before contacting us with any queries.
 We have endeavoured to cover all necessary information relating to the application form through these resources.
 Incorrectly completed applications may be rejected.